 Windows

 On the Home tab, in the Show group, the Windows menu lists the open views, and you can switch to a specific view by selecting it from the list.
-The menu also contains the following commands.
+The menu also includes the following commands.

 Tile horizontally